What Is Async? There Is No “Async” Inside Async

 the disk controller reads the bytes, the kernel waits on hardware ...

-Second exit (Timeline B — later, on an OS completion thread you never created):
+Second exit (Timeline B — later, on an OS thread you never created):

-kernel posts completion → OS thread runs the callback → tcs.SetResult(bytes)
+kernel posts completion (Answer #2) → OS thread runs the callback

 This is the whole secret in one sentence: the method hands out an empty container and leaves; something else fills the container later.
 Control flow (your thread leaving) and data flow (the bytes arriving) have been split into two independent events.
-The Task is the only thing that connects them — a placeholder that exists because the data and the thread no longer travel together.
+The Task is the only thing connecting them.

 Part 3: What Task and TaskCompletionSource actually are